e-dreyer/OpenEnclosure/README.md

 # OpenEnclosure

+## Important links and the structure of this guide

+- For the initial setup and only configuring the `WiFi` of the printer and enclosure, please follow this [guide](https://github.com/e-dreyer/OpenEnclosure/tree/main/intial_setup)
+- For the original manual of the CR6-SE, please refer to this [PDF](https://github.com/e-dreyer/OpenEnclosure/tree/main/manual)
+- For all of the slicer configs and profiles please refer to the [Slicer Profiles](https://github.com/e-dreyer/OpenEnclosure/tree/main/slicer_profiles) section.

+## System Architecture

 This is my implementation for my 3D printing enclosure.
 The enclosure runs the following software:

 - **Klipper**: The `firmware` for the printer.
 [Klipper](https://www.klipper3d.org/) is installed on both the printer and the `Raspberry Pi`